 Section 1.
-The Annual Meeting of the Society shall be held between the fifteenth of December and the tenth of February next following.
-Notice of the time and place of this meeting shall be mailed by the Secretary or an Associate Secretary to the last known post office address of each member of the Society.
-The times and places of the

-Annual and other meetings of the Society shall be designated by the Council.
-There shall be a business meeting of the Society at the Annual Meeting and at the Summer Meeting.
-A business meeting of the Society shall take final action only on business accepted by unanimous consent, or business notified to the full membership of the Society in the call for the meeting.
+The annual meeting of the Society shall be held between the fifteenth of December and the tenth of February next following.
+Notice of the time and place of this meeting shall be mailed by the secretary or an associate secretary to the last known post office address of each member of the Society.
+The times and places of the annual and other meetings of the Society shall be designated by the Council.
+There shall be a business meeting of the Society at the annual meeting and at the summer meeting.
+A business meeting of the Society shall take final action only on business accepted by unanimous consent, or business notified to the full membership of the Society in the call for the meeting, except that the business meetings held at either the annual meeting or the summer meeting may take final action on business which has been recommended for consideration by the Council and has been accepted by the vote of four-fifths of the Society present and voting at such a meeting.
 Such notification shall be made only when so directed by a previous business meeting of the Society or by the Council.

 Section 2.
-Meetings of the Executive Committee may be called by the President; he shall call a meeting at any time upon the written request of two of its members.
+Meetings of the Executive Committee may be called by the president; he shall call a meeting at any time upon the written request of two of its members.

 Section 3.
-The Council shall meet at the Annual Meeting of the Society.
-Special meetings of the Council may be called by the President; he shall call a special meeting at any time upon the written request of five of its members.
+The Council shall meet at the annual meeting of the Society.
+Special meetings of the Council may be called by the president; he shall call a special meeting at any time upon the written request of five of its members.
 No special meeting of the Council shall be held unless written notice of it shall have been sent to all members of the Council at least ten days before the day set for the meeting.

 Section 4.
 The Board of Trustees shall hold at least one meeting in each calendar year.
-Meetings of the Board of Trustees may be called by the President, the Treasurer, or the Secretary of the Society upon three days' notice of such meetings mailed to the the last known post office address of each Trustee.
-The Secretary of the Society shall call a meeting upon the receipt of a written request of two of the trustees.
-Meetings may also be held by common consent of all the Trustees.
+Meetings of the Board of Trustees may be called by the president, the treasurer, or the secretary of the Society upon three-days' notice of such meetings mailed to the last known post office address of each trustee.
+The secretary of the Society shall call a meeting upon the receipt of a written request of two of the trustees.
+Meetings may also be held by common consent of all the trustees.